Westray

-Westray (/ˈwɛstriː/, Westree) is one of the Orkney Islands in Scotland with a usual resident population of a little over 550 people.
+Westray (/sco/ WEST-ree) is one of the Orkney Islands in Scotland with a usual resident population of a little over 550 people.
 Its main village is Pierowall, with a heritage centre, the 15th-century Lady Kirk church and pedestrian ferry service to nearby Papa Westray island.
 Westray has a number of archeological sites dating from 3500 BC, and remains of several Norse-Viking settlements.
 The spectacular sea cliffs around Noup Head are home to thousands of seabirds.